Commencement 2027

 All parking for the event will be in the BCEC South Parking Lot (see map below):

 If you are carpooling and want to drop folks off before parking, you will be able to make a quick stop at the North Lobby entrance and then proceed to the South Lot to park.
-The cost for parking in the South Lot for 2026 will be confirmed at a later date.
+The cost for parking in the South Lot for 2026 is $35.

 To self-park in the BCEC South Lot, from Summer Street, turn onto East Side Drive and continue straight along the side of the building.
 At the end of the building, make a right and go down the ramp.
 At the bottom of the ramp, turn left and you will see the entrance to the South Parking lot in front of you.